BrainBlend-AI/atomic-agents/atomic-forge/atomic_tools/youtube_transcript_scraper/README.md

 ## Installation
 You can install the tool using any of the following options:

+1. Using the CLI tool that comes with Atomic Agents.
+Simply run `atomic` and select the tool from the list of available tools.
+After doing so you will be asked for a target directory to download the tool into.
-1. Good old fashioned copy/paste: Just like any other tool inside the Atomic Forge, you can copy the code from this repo directly into your own project, provided you already have atomic-agents installed according to the instructions in the main [README](/README.md).
+2. Good old fashioned copy/paste: Just like any other tool inside the Atomic Forge, you can copy the code from this repo directly into your own project, provided you already have atomic-agents installed according to the instructions in the main [README](/README.md).

 ## Configuration